Neural Random Forest Imitation: Introduction

-The combination of convolutional neural networks brings both worlds together.
-CNNs have demonstrated great performance in learning expressive feature representations, but require large amount of training data.
-RFs are very good in learning with very little data without overfitting.
-The advantages of mapping random forests into neural networks are three-fold: (1) All components can be combined in a single pipeline and existing high-performance deep learning frameworks can be used directly.
-This accelerates the processing and enables readily GPU processing.
-(2) The mapping initializes neural networks with very few training examples enabling a warm-start.
-(3) The resulting network can be further fine-tuned end-to-end jointly optimizing the features as well as the classifier.
+The combination of neural networks and random forests brings both worlds together.
+Neural networks have demonstrated excellent performance in complex data modeling but require large amounts of training data.
+Random forests are very good in learning with very little data without overfitting.
+The advantages of our approach for mapping random forests into neural networks are threefold: (1)~We enable the generation of neural networks with very few training examples.
+(2)~The resulting network can be used as a warm start, is fully differentiable, and allows further end-to-end fine-tuning.
+(3)~The generated network can be easily integrated into any trainable pipeline (e.g., jointly with feature extraction) and existing high-performance deep learning frameworks can be used directly.
+This accelerates the process and enables parallelization via GPUs.

-State-of-the-art methods for mapping random forest into neural networks \cite{Sethi1990RFNN,welbl2014casting,massiceti2017random}, create a two-hidden-layer neural network by adding a neuron for each split node and each leaf node of the decision trees.
-The size of the networks become very large as the number of nodes grows exponentially with increasing depth of the decision trees.
-Additionally, many weights are set to zero, so that an inefficient representation is created.
+Mapping random forests into neural networks is already used in many applications such as network initialization \citep{covmap_DBLP:journals/tnn/HumbirdPM19}, camera localization \citep{covmap_massiceti2017random}, object detection \citep{covmap_ReiAck2018a,covmap_ReiAck2019a}, or semantic segmentation \citep{covmap_BMVC2016_144}.
+State-of-the-art methods \citep{covmap_massiceti2017random,covmap_Sethi1990RFNN,covmap_welbl2014casting} create a two-hidden-layer neural network by adding a neuron for each split node and each leaf node of the decision trees.
+The number of parameters of the networks becomes enormous as the number of nodes grows exponentially with the increasing depth of the decision trees.
+Additionally, many weights are set to zero so that an inefficient representation is created.
 Due to both reasons, the mappings do not scale and are only applicable to simple random forests.

-In this work, we present a transformation of random forests into neural networks which creates a very efficient neural network.
-We introduce a method for generating data from a random forest which creates any amount of input data and corresponding labels.
-With this data, a neural network is trained that learns to imitate the random forest.
-Experiments demonstrate that the accuracy of the imitating neural network is equal to the original accuracy or even outperforms the original random forest due to better generalization while being significant smaller (see Fig. \ref{fig_comparison_related_work}).